akka/alpakka/docs/src/main/paradox/aws-event-bridge.md

 For more information about AWS EventBridge please visit the [official documentation](https://aws.amazon.com/eventbridge/).

+The publish of the events is implemented using the AWS API PUT Events https://docs.aws.amazon.com/eventbridge/latest/userguide/add-events-putevents.html.
+The semantics of the publish are that any of the entries inside a Put Request can fail.
+Response containse information about which entries were not successfully published.
+Currently there are no retries supported apart of configuration provided by the AWS client.
+Adding Support for configurable retry behaviour as part of the connector is possible.

 @@@

-The AWS EventBridge connector provides Akka Stream sinks for AWS EventBrigde event buses.
+The AWS EventBridge connector provides Akka Stream sinks for AWS EventBridge event buses.

 @@project-info{ projectId="aws-event-bridge" }